 What separates VPN Unlimited from the rest of the pack is its DNS Firewall – a rare feature among VPN providers.
 It allows you to block certain content types, such as gambling, malware, or even fake news.

 Additionally, you can add any domain of your choosing.
 There’s also an option to blacklist only a particular subdomain.
 My personal setup was to block everything except adult content, which worked just fine.

-VPN Unlimited offers great security.
-However, as the name of this section implies, that’s only half the work.
-And as you might expect, this provider gets a bit lousy with the privacy part.
+For the most part, VPN Unlimited is a safe VPN service.
+Their AES-256 encryption and tunneling protocols leave little room for doubt.
+However, this provider gets a bit lousy with the privacy part.
 Let’s take a closer look and find all the pros and cons.